84tghuynh/GameVueJS/README.md

 # A Simple Game of VueJS

-Using bootstrap framework to style: Card, Button, Alert, Progress Bar
+Using bootstrap framework to style: Card, Button, Alert, Progress Ba.
+Support responsive for any devices.

 Using VueJS to develop Event Handler.